oiax/tgweb/README.md

 Layouts are HTML files placed in the `src/layouts` subdirectory under the working directory.

-A layout must satisfy the following two conditions: 1:
+A layout must satisfy the following two conditions:

-1. Tts root element is the body element.
+1. Its root element is the body element.
-2. Only one descendant element of the root element has the `tg-content` attribute.
+2. The root element has only one `<tg-content>` element.

 The element with the tg-content attribute indicates where in the layout the page will be inserted.